Course Code: mps

 As you surely know by now, public speaking involves much more than just standing behind a podium and giving a speech.
 Everyone speaks daily in social settings, and even though this is an everyday occurrence, most people can still use some guidance when it comes to communicating effectively and delivering the messages they intend to deliver.
 Whether you could use practice speaking well in social settings such as dinner parties, children's birthday parties, or casual after-work happy hours, this lesson will give you the tools and practice you need to hone your social speaking skills!

 Do you ever find yourself blushing and stammering when you're called on to talk in a meeting?
 If so, you're not alone.
 Most people find this type of impromptu speaking nerve-wracking.
-With impromptu speaking, you don't have a chance to prepare your talk in advance, which means that you have to organize your thoughts on the spot—as you speak!
+With impromptu speaking, you won't have a chance to prepare your talk in advance, which means that you'll have to organize your thoughts on the spot as you speak!
 But fear not.
 There are some simple tricks to impromptu speaking, and that's what you'll learn in this lesson.
 You'll also learn about a few things to avoid during an impromptu speech, as well as ways that you can support your fellow speakers.

 The odds are good that at some point in your life, you'll end up leading a committee or team meeting of some sort.
 If you've led a meeting before, you know how difficult it can sometimes be—especially when half the job is in managing the various personalities of the committee members.
 In this lesson, you'll focus on managing questions, conversations, and conflict in a typical meeting environment.
 You'll learn how to master these skills and how to make your next meeting a success!

 When people think of public speaking, they often imagine someone standing in front of an audience, delivering a "speech."
-And this notion of preparing and delivering a long speech is generally the most intimidating of all forms of public speaking.
-But fear not!
+This notion of preparing and delivering a long speech is generally the most intimidating of all forms of public speaking, but fear not!
 The long speech appears more daunting and difficult than it really is.
 In this lesson, you'll see how simple it is to effectively prepare a long speech.
 This lesson will break down the process of outlining and developing the introduction, body, and conclusion of your next long speech.

 In a technologically advanced world, virtually every aspect of life is impacted with media and various forms of technology.
 Public speaking is no exception.
 As a public speaker, you may need to manage a number of different kinds of equipment and media during your speech.
 In the final lesson, you'll learn how to use technology to support your speech, and how to weave your media presentation seamlessly into your speech.